What can we learn from the conformal noninvariance of the Klein-Gordon equation?: In the de Broglie-Bohm approach

 The reason behind such a definition is that the geodesic equation (\ref{ModifiedGeodesic}) then takes the form $\mathcal{M}\ddot{u}^\mu=-\mathcal{M}\Gamma_{\nu\rho}^\mu u^\nu u^\rho+\left(c^2g^{\mu\nu}-u^\mu u^\nu\right)\nabla_\nu\mathcal{M}$ \cite{Shojai}, which looks like Newton's second law with two forces on the right-hand side: a gravitational force and a quantum force.
 Although the latter force, and hence also the quantum mass, come from the quantum nature of the particle ---\! as $\mathcal{M}$ is related to the amplitude $R(x)$ of $\varphi(x)$\! ---, it has been argued in Ref.\,\cite{Shojai} that the mass $\mathcal{M}$ should rather be thought of as a geometric ({\it i.e.}, a spacetime) effect.
 This interpretation is suggested by the fact that such a term could be eliminated ---\! analogously to what de Broglie himself did for Eq.\,(\ref{RealPart}) in Ref.\,\cite{Broglie1960} \!--- by a conformal transformation of the metric with a conformal factor given by, $\Omega=\exp\left(\frac{\hbar^2}{2m^2c^2}R^{-1}\Box R\right)$.
-In this section, we are going to examine the conformal behavior of both postulates under a Weyl transformation, the postulate of a 4-velocity as given by Eq.\,(\ref{4Velocity}) and then the postulate (\ref{ModifiedGeodesic}) for a ``quantum-corrected'' geodesic equation.
+In this section, we examine the conformal behavior of both postulates (\ref{4Velocity}) and (\ref{ModifiedGeodesic}) under a Weyl transformation.

 Let us start with the postulate of the 4-velocity as given by the first identity in Eq.\,(\ref{4Velocity}).
-We need to set now $\varphi(x)=R(x)e^{\frac{i}{\hbar}S(x)}$ for the wavefunction satisfying the KGE in the original spacetime and $\tilde{\varphi}(x)=\tilde{R}(x)e^{\frac{i}{\hbar}\tilde{S}(x)}$ for the wavefunction satisfying the KGE in the conformal spacetime.
+We set $\varphi(x)=R(x)e^{\frac{i}{\hbar}S(x)}$ for the wavefunction satisfying the KGE in the original spacetime and $\tilde{\varphi}(x)=\tilde{R}(x)e^{\frac{i}{\hbar}\tilde{S}(x)}$ for the wavefunction satisfying the KGE in the conformal spacetime.
 Plugging these ansatzes into Eq.\,(\ref{PhiNonlocality}), and then multiplying both sides of the equation by $m^{-1}$, the equation yields,